 The District is required by State statute to annually set aside in the general fund an amount based on a statutory formula for the purpose of the acquisition and construction of capital improvements.
-Amounts not spent by yearend by similarly restricted resources received during the year must be held in cash at year-end and carried forward to be used for the same purpose in future years.
-The following cash basis information identifies the changes in the fund balance reserves for capital improvements and budget stabilization during fiscal year 2019.
+Amounts not spent by year-end by similarly restricted resources received during the year must be held in cash at year-end and carried forward to be used for the same purpose in future years.
+The following cash basis information identifies the changes in the fund balance reserves for capital improvements and budget stabilization during fiscal year 2020.

+Budget

-Capital Sta Budget bilization
+Capital Stabilization

-Improvements I Reserve
+Improvements Reserve

-Balance July 1, 2018 \$ - \$ 22,919
+Balance July 1, 2019 \$ - \$ 22,919

-Required Set-Aside 303,535 -
+Required Set-Aside 297,455 -

-Qualifying Cash Disbursements (303,535) -
+Qualifying Cash Disbursements (297,455)

 Totals 22,919

-Amount Carried Forward to Future Fiscal Years 22,919
+Amount Carried Forward to Future Fiscal Years - 22,919

-Set Aside Reserve Balance June 30, 2019 \$- \$ 22,919
+Set Aside Reserve Balance June 30, 2020 \$ - \$ 22,919